Kerala panel suggests 3-phase plan to lift lockdown, says ‘time not yet ripe for full withdrawal’

 The entire country is under a 21-day lockdown since March 25 in a bid to contain the spread of the coronavirus pandemic.

-The Kerala government plans to suggest the Centre to lift the nationwide lockdown in three phases, based on the recommendations of an expert committee set up by the state, Chief Minister Pinarayi Vijayan said on Tuesday, according to The News Minute.
+The Kerala government has sent the Centre a report with suggestions about how to lift the nationwide lockdown in three phases, based on the recommendations of an expert committee set up by the state, Chief Minister Pinarayi Vijayan said on Tuesday, according to PTI.
 The entire country is under a 21-day lockdown since March 25 in a bid to contain the spread of the coronavirus.

 The committee, comprised of 17 individuals from various fields, submitted its report to the Kerala government on Monday.
-The report said that each of the three proposed phases of gradually relaxing the lockdown will have an eligibility criterion based on how many Covid-19 cases a district reports.
+The report said that each of the three proposed phases of gradually relaxing the lockdown will have an eligibility criterion based on how many Covid-19 cases a district reports, The News Minute reported.
 It said that the time was “not yet ripe for full withdrawal” of the lockdown on April 14.

 At least four chief ministers, and senior officials in some other states, have already hinted that the lockdown must be extended beyond April 14 to keep the coronavirus pandemic in control.
 However, the Centre on Tuesday urged the media to not speculate about it until an official decision is announced.